Posted on 11/21/2017 in Business and Strategy

 It’s happened to the best of us: things are going well on your project - the designs were approved, the desired functionality is agreed upon and you are starting development.
 There’s only one problem - none of the content is written yet.
 If content isn’t discussed ahead of time, this could turn into a big scary problem at the last second and completely destroy your launch date.
 Especially when the burden of writing the content falls on the shoulders of 1 or 2 people.

 Website production doesn’t need to grind to a halt just because content isn’t ready.
 In general, a website can be fully built and tested with placeholder content.
 Granted, you can’t launch a website with placeholder content, but it will buy more time for those tasked with creating all of the content.
 Discussions around when content is needed should happen at the start of a website project.
 This way you can create a realistic content timeline and stagger deadlines to make things easier.
-Use tools like GatherContent to make management of content creation and reviewed easier.
+Use tools like GatherContent to make the management of content creation and review easier.
 If copywriting isn’t their thing, suggest potential copywriters that they could work with.
-For more info on this topic, check out Delivery Manager Corey Furdon’s recent blog post all about content planning tactics.
+For more info on this topic, check out Senior Project Manager Corey Furdon’s recent blog post all about content planning tactics.

 No matter what the scenario is that is causing your website project to stall, being proactive and keeping communication open and transparent on all sides is the best way to keep things on track.
 Unexpected obstacles happen all the time.
 But you can overcome these hurdles by asking the right questions, presenting helpful alternative approaches, and working together to remove the roadblocks.